leonayiu/Apple-App-Store-Games/README.md

 [Link to Output File after processing Game Icons](https://github.com/leonayiu/Apple-App-Store-Games/blob/master/AppStore_Games_Icon_Pixel.xlsx)

 ### Data Exploration & Modeling
+After dropping any records where the Icon URL and Average User Rating fields were null, there remained 3,027 records which have a game rating of >= 4 and User Rating Count >= 50.
+Majority of these high rated games have icon images with 0 color that takes up more than 10% of the full image (hpercent_c_cnt) and <30,000 pixels of the color that appears the most in the icon (max_c_cnt).

 The data set was trained with...

-* see any patterns high rating amd 3 features
-* see any patterns low rating and 3 features

-* overall observations scanning data: higher rated games (4-5) have 4-5 colors taking up 10% of the full image?
 * insert ipynb code link

 ### Results